proxylity/examples/dns-filter/readme.md

 * Proxy unmatched DNS requests to an upstream DNS service of your choice (default is 1.0.0.3).
 The upstream DNS will see a public AWS IP address as the client rather than your own, enhancing privacy.
 * Incur low usage-based costs (free when within the AWS and Proxylity free tiers).

 > **NOTE**: This service provides UDP-based DNS on a non-standard port (i.e. not port 53).
-Unfortunately, Windows doesn't allow configuring DNS servers on an alternate port, so a network level configuration is required to use it (DNAT at the router).
-On Linux, and hardware that supports it like Cisco (IOS/IOS-XE), `iptables` DNAT can be used to redirect traffic bound to port 53 to this service.
-Other network hardware like Juniper Mist and Palo Alto have UI and/or API based configuration methods to support it.
+Unfortunately, Windows doesn't allow configuring DNS servers on an alternate port (Linux does with `dnsmasq`), so a network level configuration is required to use it (DNAT at the router).
+On hardware that supports it like Cisco (IOS/IOS-XE), DNAT can be used to redirect traffic bound to port 53 to this service.
+Other network hardware like Juniper Mist and Palo Alto have UI and/or API based configuration methods to support something similar.
 Merkaki MX, it seems, it doesn't appear possible since it lacks DNAT support.

 ## Code